FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

-       Whenever a socket is created using the `FreeRTOS_Socket` API, either a valid socket (a valid non-NULL pointer) is returned; or `FREERTOS_INVALID_SOCKET` is returned (which is essentially ~0U) to depic an error in the socket creation process.
-This coversion from ~0U to a pointer is used to convey the error to various functions.
+       Whenever a socket is created using the `FreeRTOS_Socket` API, either a valid socket (a valid non-NULL pointer) is returned; or `FREERTOS_INVALID_SOCKET` is returned (which is essentially ~0U) to depict an error in the socket creation process.
+This conversion from ~0U to a pointer is used to convey the error to various functions.
 If the pointer is equal to `FREERTOS_INVALID_SOCKET`, then it is not dereferenced.
 Thus, this violation can be safely suppressed.